Rent and payment

 Net and gross rent

-Your rental price consists of the net rent and (if applicable) an advance payment for service and/or heating costs and/or a service subscription.
+Your rental price consists of the net rent and, where applicable, an advance payment for service costs and/or heating costs and/or a service subscription.

-The net rent (also called basic rent) is the amount you pay for the use of the residence.
-This is recorded at the start of the rental.
-After that, this rent will be increased annually per the agreements we have made in the rental agreement and/or based on the law and/or in the event of adjustments in the context of improvements to the residence.
+The net rent (also known as the basic rent) is the amount you pay for the use of the residence.
+This amount is established at the start of the tenancy.
+After that, the rent may be increased annually according to the agreements in your rental contract and/or based on legal regulations and/or adjustments related to improvements made to the residence.

-If you add up the net rent, service costs and/or heating costs, and/or service subscription, you get the amount you pay monthly: the gross rent.
+When you add the net rent, service costs, heating costs, and/or the service subscription together, you get the total amount you pay each month: the gross rent.

 Service and heating costs

-In addition to the basic rent, you often pay a monthly advance for the service and/or heating costs.
-These are costs for various general facilities, insurance, and services at the home or complex level.
+In addition to the basic rent, you will often pay a monthly advance for service costs and/or heating costs.
+These costs relate to various shared facilities, insurance, and services provided at the level of the home or the building.

-Service costs for the home include, for example, the 24-hour service for the central heating system.
-For the building, you can consider, among other things, the cleaning costs of the general areas, general electricity consumption, and glass insurance.
-At the end of each year, a final statement of the actual costs is drawn up.
-Any excess or underpayment of costs will be settled annually.
-The advance can be re-indexed annually based on the amount that was due.
+Service costs for the home include, for example, the 24‑hour service for the central heating system.
+For the building as a whole, they may include the cleaning of common areas, general electricity consumption, and glass insurance.
+At the end of each year, a final statement of the actual costs is prepared.
+Any overpayment or underpayment will be settled annually.

 Service subscription

-AHAM Vastgoed offers existing tenants the opportunity to take out a service subscription.
-For new tenants, it is a fixed part of the rental agreement.
+AHAM Real Estate offers existing tenants the option to take out a service subscription.
+For new tenants, it is a standard part of the rental agreement.

-If you opt for a service subscription, certain maintenance work, which by law is the responsibility of the tenant, will be carried out by and at the expense of the landlord.
-You pay a small monthly amount for this subscription.
+By choosing a service subscription, certain maintenance tasks that are legally the tenant’s responsibility will be carried out by the landlord, at our expense.
+You pay a small monthly fee for this subscription.

 Rent increase

-The rent increase is implemented every year on July 1st.
+The rent increase takes effect each year on July 1st.
 The government determines the maximum percentage by which the net rent for social housing may be increased annually.
-The rent increase for private sector homes is based on what has been determined between the tenant and the landlord in the rental agreement and/or what is legally possible.
+For private sector homes, the rent increase is based on the agreements made between the tenant and landlord in the rental contract and/or what is permitted by law.

-We must announce the new rent for social housing to you as a tenant 2 months before these rates go into effect.
-This means that you will receive a rent increase letter from us before May 1st of each year if you rent social housing.
-When you rent a private sector home, there is, legally speaking, no required 2-month notice period.
-In this situation, it is sufficient that the notice date is before the start date of the new rental rates.
+For social housing, we are required to notify you of the new rent at least two months before the new rates take effect.
+This means you will receive a rent increase letter from us before May 1st each year if you rent a social housing property.
+For private sector rentals, there is no legally required two‑month notice period.
+In these cases, it is sufficient that the notice is provided before the start date of the new rental rates.

-Besides the standard rent increase for social housing, an income-related rent increase can also be implemented.
-Each year, the Minister determines the income categories to which this applies and the percentage of the income-based rent increase that may be applied.
+In addition to the standard annual rent increase for social housing, an income‑related rent increase may also apply.
+Each year, the Minister determines the income categories and the corresponding percentage that may be applied.

-Rent increase agreements for properties other than residential housing may be freely agreed between the tenant and landlord at the start of the rental period.
+For properties other than residential homes, agreements regarding rent increases may be freely determined between the tenant and landlord at the start of the rental period.